Fahad Mohamed

-Fahad Fussad Mohamed (born 21 March 2000) is a footballer who plays as a midfielder for Finnish club SalPa.
+Fahad Fussad Mohamed (born 21 March 2000) is a footballer who plays as a midfielder for Finnish club EIF.
 Born in Finland, he is a Somalia international.

 Career

 Mohamed started his career with Finnish side Atlantis FC.
 Before the 2022 season, he signed for AB in the Faroe Islands.

 Personal life

 Born and raised in Finland, Mohamed is of Somali descent.